SolDoge-Finance/SolDoge/README.md

-# SolDoge
+# SolCash Network
-The First Meme token on Solana!
+The First Deflationary and BSC bridge token on Solana.
+Currently in Development.
+Presale will be announced soon. #SOLC